jamesr73/addressbook/client/README.md

 npm install
 ```

 The server runs in development mode by default.
-The steps to create a production build are details in the docs for create-react-app linked above.
+The steps to create a production build are detailed in the docs for create-react-app linked above.

 The development server should not require any additional configuration. ```package.json``` defines a proxy to the Api development server so that CORS headers are not required